Liberia: 21st century

 In March 2003, a second rebel group, Movement for Democracy in Liberia, began launching attacks against Taylor from the southeast.
 Peace talks between the factions began in Accra in June of that year, and Taylor was indicted by the Special Court for Sierra Leone (SCSL) for crimes against humanity the same month.
 By July 2003, the rebels had launched an assault on Monrovia.
 Under heavy pressure from the international community and the domestic Women of Liberia Mass Action for Peace movement, Taylor resigned in August 2003 and went into exile in Nigeria.
 A peace deal was signed later that month.

 The United Nations Mission in Liberia began arriving in September 2003 to provide security and monitor the peace accord, and an interim government took power the following October.
 The subsequent 2005 elections were internationally regarded as the freest and fairest in Liberian history.
 Ellen Johnson Sirleaf, a US-educated economist, former Minister of Finance and future Nobel Peace Prize winner, was elected as the first female president in Africa.
 Upon her inauguration, Sirleaf requested the extradition of Taylor from Nigeria and transferred him to the SCSL for trial in The Hague.

 In 2006, the government established a Truth and Reconciliation Commission to address the causes and crimes of the civil war.
 In 2011, July 26 was proclaimed by President Sirleaf as National Independence Day.
-In October 2011, peace activist Leymah Gbowee received the Nobel Peace Prize in her work of leading a women's peace movement that brought to an end to the Second Liberian Civil War in 2003.
+In October 2011, peace activist Leymah Gbowee received the Nobel Peace Prize in her work of leading a women's peace movement that brought an end to the Second Liberian Civil War in 2003.
 In November 2011, President Sirleaf was re-elected for a second six-year term.

 Following the 2017 Liberian general election, former professional football striker George Weah, considered one of the greatest African players of all time, was sworn in as president on January 22, 2018, becoming the fourth youngest serving president in Africa.
 The inauguration marked Liberia's first fully democratic transition in 74 years.
 Weah cited fighting corruption, reforming the economy, combating illiteracy, and improving living conditions as the main targets of his presidency.
 Opposition leader Joseph Boakai defeated Weah in the tightly contested 2023 presidential election.
 On January 22, 2024, Boakai was sworn in as Liberia's new president.